As COVID-19 continues to spread, we will continue to provide updates and information to help you stay healthy.

 - COVID-19 Resource List

 How Can I Avoid Getting Sick and Prevent Spreading the Disease?

 There are a number of ways to reduce your risk of infection and prevent further spread.
 It’s recommended you:

-- Follow guidance from your local government and public health officials for social distancing and in several states, sheltering in place.
+- Follow guidance from your local government and public health officials for social distancing.
 Stay inside as much as possible.
 For more visit the CDC website.

 - Follow CDC guidance on face coverings while in public.
 Read more.